KevinFGR/Enviando-email-com-Python/README.md

 ### Hands-on:
 <ol>
-  <li>If you don't have Python installed in your computer, you can intall following this link:</li>
+  <li>If you don't have Python installed in your computer, you can install following this link:</li>

 ```
 https://www.python.org/downloads/
 ```
-  <li>To install the pywin32 open the your comand propt and set this code:</li>
+  <li>To install the pywin32 open the command prompt and set this code:</li>

 ```
 pip install pywin32